 Some apps prefer to make apologies instead:

 “We don’t currently run any external vulnerability scanning tools, but are happy to at the request of a client (costs may apply).
 We don’t have a formal process for ensuring compliance with security standards, but all servers are updated on a weekly basis.
-We’re not as big as Google :-).”
+We’re not as big as Google :-).” [happy face emoji is original]

 Yes, privacy compliance is challenging and can be expensive.
 Most app developers don’t find it terribly exciting, either.
 But being small is no excuse for not securing data properly.
 And using apps that use this excuse is risky business – when they get hacked, their data breach becomes your data breach in a hurry.